 In past years, humanitarian assistance has progressively shifted from the provision of basic services to more efficient and principled interventions, which prepare for disasters and conflicts ahead of time and focus on delivering needs- and rights-based assistance performed by fully committed and qualified experts.

 Consequently, it has become ever more essential that the humanitarian sector is professionalised and experts receive high quality, in-depth training and graduate education, so that the relief and assistance they provide can help people is effective.

 What are we doing?

-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) funds graduate education and training initiatives through the NOHA (Network on Humanitarian Action).
+The European Commission's Civil Protection and Humanitarian Aid Operations department (ECHO) funds graduate education and training initiatives through the NOHA (Network on Humanitarian Action).
 The network is an association of 12 universities which aim at enhancing professionalism in the humanitarian sector.